vuepress/ecosystem/docs/plugins/development/sass-palette/guide.md

 Since the default theme is providing darkmode, so you probably want different colors under lightmode and darkmode.

 To achieve that, you should set color variables with a map containing `light` and `dark` keys.
-Later, the plugin will read `$dark-selector` in your config and generate different colors for you.
+Later, the plugin will generate different colors for you.

 ::: details An example